 - 64-bit architecture

-Peppermint OS Linux distro combines minimal experience and good look.
-Wondering what desktop environment ships by default with Peppermint OS?
-It ships with LXDE, which is known for its fast and lightweight nature.
-Coming back to the hybrid of cloud infrastructure, it comes with custom-made Ice applications for many tasks.
-Instead of running local applications, one can work in site-specific browser (SSB).
+Peppermint OS Linux distro combines minimal experience and looks visually appealing.
+It ships with LXDE, known for its fast and lightweight nature and custom-made Ice applications for many tasks.
+Instead of running local applications, one can work in a site-specific browser (SSB).

 Minimum hardware requirements for Peppermint OS: